-Utilizing information from national, state and local regulatory bodies, third party research and our own internal databases, we will gather market information at the county level from across the country including: the number of card room and card room positions; card room drop and win; the number of casinos and casino positions; casino handle, drop and win; the number of jai alai frontons and the corresponding handle and win; the number of dog racing tracks and the corresponding handle and win; the number of facilities selling lottery services; the annual revenue generated by all forms of lottery; the volume of charitable gaming activity; and the proceeds generated for State and local governments from all forms of gaming.
+We will tour the State of Florida for the purposes of meeting directly with State and local officials, entertainment facility operators, and other operators of tourism demand generating business.
+We will gather market information including: the number of card room and card room positions; card room drop and win; the number of casinos and casino positions; casino handle, drop and win; the number of jai alai frontons and the corresponding handle and win; horse racing handle and win; dog racing handle and win; the number of facilities selling lottery services; the annual revenue generated by all forms of lottery; the volume of charitable gaming activity in the state; and the proceeds generated for State and local governments from all forms of gaming throughout the State.